 You gain an extra die when you are the first person to act after a trap is triggered.

 When a new character is introduced you can spend a composure to declare what your relationship was back in the old days.

-When you've used all of your composure, you cannot use any moves until you've been left behind or separated from your companions.
+When you've used all of your composure, you cannot resist any consequences and roll zero dice for all your actions until you've been left behind or separated from your companions.

 Gain one point in one Action stat and one Mystery stat.

 When you are asked about the Dormant Peril, you can ask the GM for salient details and then extrapolate into a grand ancient tale.